DEVELOPING A LATINO ENTREPRENEURSHIP PIPELINE IN THE EDUCATION SECTOR

 3. You are at least 18 years old,

 4. You are working on an early-stage idea and have received no more than $100K in revenue or seed funding,

-5. You and your team are committed to continuing working on the venture after the competition,
+5. You and your team are committed to continue working on the venture after the competition,

 6. You are committed to connecting and collaborating with the Latinos for Education familia, and